Pre-Law Association Through Honors (PATH)

-TSO an Honors College organization is a one of a kind medium through which FIU students will be educated and informed about the various benefits and opportunities within the therapy field.
+The Pre-Therapy Student Association is a one of a kind medium through which FIU students will be educated and informed about the various benefits and opportunities within the therapy field.
 Through shadowing, volunteering, internship opportunities, and workshops dictated by experienced professionals and doctors in the field, we will provide an interactive way to reach and achieve the qualifications needed to stand out as a potential applicant for a career in therapy.

+Explore.
 Prepare.
 Collaborate.
 Empower.

 Lend a Hand

 Student organization that is dedicated to educate both hearing and non-hearing students in the ways of American Sign Language (ASL) and the purpose of language in general.